If you are new to CBD, or even a seasoned pro, you have probably heard about the Isolate vs Full Spectrum debate in our community.

 Truth Naturals- Supported by Science

-Our Scientific Director was adamant that Full Spectrum is the way forward after reviewing the scientific research from around the world, he cited a study conducted by the Lautenberg Center for Immunology and Cancer Research in Israel.
+Our Scientific Director was adamant that Broad Spectrum is the way forward after reviewing the scientific research from around the world, he cited a study conducted by the Lautenberg Center for Immunology and Cancer Research in Israel.
 This study evaluated the effectiveness of CBD isolate compared to full-plant extract.
 They summarised

 "in all of the tests, the isolated CBD was ineffective both before and after a certain dosage, while the effectiveness of the full-spectrum solution continued to increase as higher doses were administered.
 The results all indicate that CBD is only effective against swelling and pain at a certain dose, and those cannabis solutions containing a full range of cannabinoids will continue to provide corresponding effects as the dosage is increased."